No connection? Don't worry.

 Malaria

-There is a moderate malaria risk in the remaining areas below 2000 m in the east in the states Orissa, Jharkhand and Chhattisgarh including Raipur.
+• moderate in regions bordering the high risk regions, in some places in the north of the state Chhattisgarh and in the south of Jharkhand and on the Nicobar islands.
 We recommend the use of mosquito-repellent measures from dusk till morning.
 For people with an increased risk, we sometimes recommend preventive malaria tablets, or taking an emergency treatment with you.

 There is no malaria risk in in the areas above 2000 m in the north.